KenanBek/nextjs-app-template/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Features

+- [Vercel Analytics](https://vercel.com/analytics) - for tracking page views and other metrics.

 ## Learn more about Next.js

 If you are a beginner, you can use one of my courses to start building with Next.js, Tailwind CSS, and TypeScript: